 Long-Range Wireless Gate Annunciator

 The HB100 consists of a 10.525 GHz dielectric resonance oscillator (DRO), transmit antenna, receive antenna and Schottky diode receive mixer/detector.
-If an object within range happens to be moving toward or away from the sensor, the reflected signal will differ slightly in frequency from the transmitted signal (the "Doppler effect").
-The frequency shift depends directly on the target's speed as seen by the sensor - the greater the speed, the greater the shift.
+If an object within range is moving relative to the sensor, the reflected signal will differ slightly in frequency from the transmitted signal (the "Doppler effect").
+The frequency shift depends directly on the target's speed as seen by the sensor - the greater the relative speed, the greater the shift.
 The received signal is mixed with a sample of the transmitted signal to derive a difference signal.
 The difference signal appears at the sensor's IF output pin.

 The sensor requires an amplifier/filter/rectifier to complete the system.
 Figure 1 shows the circuit, derived mostly from this application note.
 It consists of a sample-and-hold input stage, variable gain filter/amplifier, full-wave rectifier and output buffer transistor.